 Lent colors are typically black or purple.

 Maundy Thursday's Holy Communion starts the Three Holy Days, or Triduum, beginning on Thursday and ending with Evening Prayer (Vespers) on Easter Day.
 These services combine to form a unified celebration of Christ's death and resurrection.
 Thus, the week looks back to the beginning of Lent.
-We also look ahead to the 50-day anniversary of Christ's resurrection, which culminates on Pentecost.
+We also look ahead to the 50-day anniversary of Christ's resurrection, culminating on Pentecost.

 For Easter, the color white represents joy.